auth0/node-jsonwebtoken/README.md

 `secretOrPublicKey` is a string or buffer containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA.
 If `jwt.verify` is called asynchronous, `secretOrPublicKey` can be a function that should fetch the secret or public key.
 See below for a detailed example
+An object can be passed to `secretOrPublicKey` in order to map different issuers to specific public keys.
+See below for a detailed example

 As mentioned in [this comment](https://github.com/auth0/node-jsonwebtoken/issues/208#issuecomment-231861138), there are other libraries that expect base64 encoded secrets (random bytes encoded using base64), if that is your case you can pass `Buffer.from(secret, 'base64')`, by doing this the secret will be decoded using base64 and the token verification will use the original random bytes.